Quick Search

 Width 16mm

-Marine, Recent, Fossil, Endemic, Almost smooth shell surface
+Marine, Recent, Fossil, Native - Endemic, Almost smooth shell surface

-North and South Island, in fine silty sand
+Three Kings Islands, North, South and Stewart Island, in fine silty sand

 • Myadora novaezelandiae E.A.
 Smith, 1880